Please

 Tennyson:—

-Act first, this Earth, a stage so gloom’d with woe
+Act first, this Earth, a stage so gloom’d

 You all but sicken at the shifting scenes,